Ethics and Malpractice Statements

 Article Retraction

 Multiple submissions, false claims of authorship, plagiarism, and other forms of data fraud fall within this category.
 Sometimes mistakes made during the submission or publishing process need a retraction.
 It has always been a rare but not unprecedented occurrence in the academic world for an essay to be retracted after being published at the urging of scholars.
 The Academic Publishing House of the University of Food Technologies in Plovdiv has implemented the best practices established by several library and academic groups for handling article retractions.
-It is feasible to do the following:
+It is appropriate to do the following:

-- a retraction note titled "Retraction": [article title]" signed by the author(s) and/or the editor is published in the paginated part of a subsequent issue of the journal and listed in the contents list;
+- a retraction notes titled "Retraction": [article title]" signed by the author(s) and/or the editor is published in the paginated part of a subsequent issue of the journal and listed in the contents list;

 - a link is made to the original article in the electronic version;